Ezekiel 44 – The Prince and the Priests

 i.
 “The new priesthood is confined to the line of Zadok, who was a descendant of Eleazar, the third son of Aaron.
 Representatives of this line had evidently stood firm.”
 (Wright)

 ii.
-“Zadok was the son of Ahitub of the line of Eleazar (2 Sam.
-8:17; 1 Chron.
-6:7-8).
-He was faithful to David during the insurrection of Absalom (2 Sam.
-15:24 ff.), and anointed Solomon as king after the abortive attempt of Adonijah to seize the throne (1 Kings 1:32 ff.).”
+“Zadok was the son of Ahitub of the line of Eleazar (2 Samuel 8:17; 1 Chronicles 6:7-8).
+He was faithful to David during the insurrection of Absalom (2 Samuel 15:24 ff.), and anointed Solomon as king after the abortive attempt of Adonijah to seize the throne (1 Kings 1:32 ff.).”
 (Feinberg)

 b.
 They shall come near Me to minister to Me: With great emphasis, God declared that the ministry of the priests was fundamentally to God Himself.
 This is noted in the phrases, near Me to minister to Me… before Me to offer to Me… to minister to Me.

 i.
 Seen in light of the new covenant, there is a spiritual application of this.
-Every believer is a priest unto God (1 Peter 2:5 and 2:9; Revelation 1:6 and 5:10).
-This charge to the sons of Zadok emphasizes the principle that believers in general (and God’s servants in particular) have their first service unto God Himself.
-We do serve one another and a needy world for the glory of Jesus, but God first says unto us, they shall come near to Me to minister to Me.
+Every believer is a priest unto God (1 Peter 2:5, 9; Revelation 1:6, 5:10).
+This charge to the sons of Zadok emphasizes the principle that believers in general (and God’s servants in particular) have their first service to God Himself.
+We do serve one another and a needy world for the glory of Jesus, but God first says to us, they shall come near to Me to minister to Me.